tsuellow/PostsZemoga/Readme.md

 And you're ready to install the app in Debug mode

 # More
-If you want to know more you can check our [blog post](https://www.bloco.io/blog/2020/android-app-starter-update).
+If you want to know more about my skills check out my Taxi App on Google play [Dale Viaje](https://play.google.com/store/apps/details?id=com.dale.viaje.nicaragua.customer).